 - Chair Pose: to create space throughout the ankle and knee joint, and between vertebrae, and to stabilise lower spine

-- Plank Pose: to work on the serratus anterior, stabilising shoulders and helping for deeper and lower breaths into lungs
+- Plank Pose: to work on the serratus anterior – stabilising shoulders and helping for deeper and lower breaths into the lungs

-- Warrior II: to strengthen legs, open hips, chest and upper back, as well as developing balance
+- Warrior II: to strengthen legs, open hips, chest and upper back, as well as develop balance

-- Tree Pose: to improve balance and coordination, and opening hips
+- Tree Pose: to improve balance and coordination, and open hips

-- Half Moon Pose: to improve coordination and sense of balance, plus stretching and strenghthening lower and upper body
+- Half Moon Pose: to improve coordination and sense of balance, plus stretch and strengthen lower and upper body

 - Revolved Belly: to stretch muscles around the spine and increase circulation to the spine